hmrc/pensions-scheme-migration/README.md

 # Pensions Scheme  Migration

-Back-end microservice to support the get legacy list of schemes and get legacy scheme details from TPSS,And Register scheme to ETMP.
+Back-end microservice to support the get legacy list of schemes and get legacy scheme details from TPSS, and Register scheme to ETMP.
+// TODO: Elaboration on what Legacy list of schemes?

 API
 ---

+// TODO: Dynamic parameters not mentioned?
+// TODO: Dynamic parameter not matched in /email-response/:journeyType/:id

 | *Task* | *Supported Methods* | *Description* |
 |--------|----|----|